sijieh/sijieh/README.md

 # 👋 Hi, I'm Iris Huang

 I'm a data scientist with a background in marketing analytics and a passion for uncovering insights through data.
-With 3+ years of experience in ad tech and a Master’s in Applied Data Science from the University of Chicago, I bridge business intuition with machine learning to drive smarter decisions.
+With 3+ years of experience in ad tech and a Master’s in Applied Data Science from the University of Chicago, I bridge business intuition with data analytics to drive smarter decisions.

 ---